Duncan McCargo: Writings on Thailand

 McCargo's PhD thesis, The political leadership of Major-General Chamlong Srimuang was published in a revised form as a 1997 book.
 Since then McCargo has published several other books on Thailand.
 His earlier Thai books include: Politics and the Press in Thailand (2000), a fieldwork-based study for which he spent a year embedded in the editorial rooms of several leading Thai language newspapers; Reforming Thai Politics (2002) an edited volume which has become the standard work on the political reform process of the 1990s, containing chapters by a range of leading Thai and foreign scholars and activists; and The Thaksinization of Thailand, a widely cited analysis of the politics surrounding controversial former prime minister Thaksin Shinawatra, co-authored with the revisionist political economist Ukrist Pathamanand.

+Since 2024, McCargo has been working on a new book project provisionally entitled 'Generation Thailand', examining recent developments in Thailand's politics through the lens of generational contestation.
+He has conducted hundred of interviews around the country for this project, virtually all of them in Thai.

 Apart from his twelve books, McCargo has published a number of articles in journals including Critical Asian Studies, Journal of Asian Studies, Journal of Democracy and New Left Review.
 His writings regarding the "network monarchy", a term he coined to describe King Bhumibol Adulyadej and his proxies, particularly former Prime Minister Prem Tinsulanond, have been influential among Thai academics.
 His was the only journal article selected by Foreign Affairs for their seven-item list of essential reading on Thai politics.

 Other McCargo articles deal critically with issues such as constitutionalism, the politics surrounding Buddhism, and the role of the military.
 He was critical of the 2006 and 2014 military coups in Thailand.
 McCargo's work forms by now a basis of Thai studies, as evidenced by his many publications, awards and appointments mentioned here.
 At the same time, all of McCargo's work on Thailand and Southeast Asia forms part of his larger intellectual project on the nature of power and justice, which has a broad comparative reach.